 Traditionally Tangyuan Rice Dumplings are eaten during The Winter Solstice Festival or as a dessert at a Chinese wedding.
 The small round balls symbolise family and coming together.
 It is neither of those occasions for me, though not for the lack of wanting it to be.

 I decided to make these Tangyuan Rice Dumplings because they are absolutely decadent with aromatic black sesame paste that oozes out when you bite into them, served in a fragrant ginger and pandan soup.
+You must try them at least once in your life time!

 - 2 cups glutinous rice flour